Portfolio Toolbox

 My first job out of college lasted six years and I had accumulated a tidy sum of money in my 401k out of sheer luck, definitely not skill.
 The stock market did pretty well during the 90's dot com run up.
 One of my co-workers at my first job recommended that I start investing with a company named Vanguard.
 While he made this recommendation to me in 1997, it wasn't until 2004 that I started moving my investments into Vanguard.
 If I could go back in time, I would tell my younger self that I should have listened to my co-worker.
 If I had started with Vanguard in 1999, I might have an additional 15% in my nest egg today because of lower expenses and compounding.

 They barely teach personal finance in school.
-They teach you to open a bank account, how to write checks and play the stock market game in economics class.
-They cover budgeting in home economics, but until you pay bills for the first time, it doesn't really hit home.
-They certainly don't teach investment strategy or teach you about expenses associated with investing.
-While investment expenses have come down over the years due to competition, I still hear stories of people getting fleeced unnecessarily with high fees.
-In my humble opinion, it is worth spending time learning how the finance industry makes money and know that some investment products are much better than others.
+They teach you to open a bank account, how to write checks and play the stock market game in economics class. (even though very few checks are used anymore) They cover budgeting in home economics, but until you pay bills for the first time, it doesn't really hit home how fast you can spend your hard earned money.
+They certainly don't teach investing strategies or teach you about expenses associated with investing.
+In my humble opinion, it is worth spending some time learning how the finance industry makes money and know that some investment products are better than others.
 You don't need to become an expert and manage your investments on a daily basis.
-You can simply invest in a target date retirement fund with a low expense ratio. (e.g. 0.08%) Many mutual fund investments carry a 1% expense ratio.
-While 1% doesn't sound like a lot of money, a 1% expense ratio with an 8% return compounded over 40 years results in 31.71% of your returns lost to needless expenses.
-In the chart below, the area shaded in red is the amount of returns lost to expenses.
+You can simply invest in a target date retirement fund with a low expense ratio. (e.g. 0.08%)

 Compound interest is the 8th Wonder Of The World.
 He who understands it, earns it.
 He who doesn't, pays it.
 Albert Einstein